LinkedEarth/presto-catalina-workshop/faq.md

 A: Yes!
 You will be able to reuse what your learn in this workshop outside an academic career.

-### Q: I would love to attend but have previous committments.
-Is there a way for me to participate?
+### Q: Where can I find the workshop presentations?

-A: The lectures will be released asynchronously and you can always use, learn and explore the PReSto [platform](http://paleopresto.com) on your own.
+A: Slides and other presentation materials are available in this [shared Google Drive folder](https://drive.google.com/drive/folders/1zsvD2j9KSAIkQ8Lz9OkSi66Ll6I1dagV?usp=drive_link).

 ### Q: OK, I'm sold.
 What happens next?